atlasbot/docs/docs/Tags/Utils/utils.calcLevelXP.md

 # utils.calcLevelXP &lt;number&gt;

-Gets a level from an amount of XP.
+Gets the amount of XP required for a level.

 ### Examples